7.6 SOLID Principles

 D - Dependency Inversion Principle

-// ❌ DIP Violation: depends on concrete class
+// ❌ DIP violation: high-level module directly depends on low-level implementation

 class UserService {

-private MySQLDatabase db = new MySQLDatabase(); // Directly depends on implementation!
+private MySQLDatabase db = new MySQLDatabase(); // directly depends on concrete class!

 void saveUser(String user) { db.save(user); }